CRACKED TOOTH SYNDROME (CTS)

 MAJOR SYMPTOMS OF CRACKED TOOTH SYNDROME

-In cracked tooth syndrome, the tooth might feel pain only when you eat certain foods or bite in a specific way.
-The cracked tooth syndrome can get worse when you eat sugary foods as the sugar leaks into the tooth crack, causing pain.
-Some people do not feel a constant ache, as they would feel in a cavity or abscess, but the affected tooth becomes more sensitive to cold temperatures.
+In cracked tooth syndrome, the tooth might hurt only when you eat certain foods or bite in a specific way.
+The condition can worsen when you eat sugary foods, as the sugar leaks into the tooth crack, causing pain.
+Some people do not feel a constant ache as they would with a cavity or abscess, but the affected tooth becomes more sensitive to cold temperatures.

 COMMON CAUSES OF CRACKED TOOTH SYNDROME

-Cracked tooth syndrome can adversely affect the functionality of teeth and should get appropriate treatment in the early stages so that severe consequences can be prevented.
+Cracked tooth syndrome can adversely affect the functionality of teeth and should be treated in the early stages to prevent severe consequences.

 - Chewing on hard food items